deonash/techoral-git/README.md

-# Techoral - Professional Technical Learning Resources
+# Techoral - Master Your Tech Skills: The Ultimate Developer's Guide and Interview Preparation

 <div align="center">